GenomicsAotearoa/shell-for-bioinformatics/docs/4_inspectmanipluate.md

     ```
 Changing the number of lines printed for either of those commands can be done by passing `-n <number_of_lines>` flag .i.e.
 Over-ride the `-n 10` default

-Try those commands with `0n 4` to print top 4 lines and bottom 4 lines
+Try those commands with `-n 4` to print top 4 lines and bottom 4 lines

 ```bash
 head -n 4 Mus_musculus.GRCm38.75_chr1.bed